 The next one runs the relational database, which is the central point of SNDC deployment and each container is using it.

 Finally, there is a container that runs the SDNC controller itself.
 This is the one we are in particular interested in because it has all the logic behind the execution of directed graphs.

 We found out that the SDNC container takes more than 300 seconds to initialize and it consumes 1,125 GiB of RAM after initialization.
 We were thinking – could we do something to make it more efficient? lighty.io comes to the rescue!

 As we already mentioned, SDNC is based on Opendaylight and what we wanted to achieve is make it more efficient and more suitable for microservice deployments.
 This is exactly the use case for lighty.io.
 We decided to migrate SDNC from Opendaylight to lighty.io and build our own Docker image for it.

 We cover some of the technical aspects behind this migration in a separate article, here we will only summarize our achievements:

 - Ability to execute directed graphs (you can see it in action in our video)

 - Less memory usage

 - Quicker startup time

-Graph used for testing reads data from MD-SAL and writes them to log 1000 times in loop.
+The graph used for testing reads data from MD-SAL and writes them to log 1000 times in a loop.